samueltwallace/rpgs/commonmark_games/looters.md

 # Looting

 The looters describe their intent.
 The referee states a possible consequence of failure.
 If an intended action would not obviously be successful (which is rare, as they are competent looters), roll a d20.
 If a skill applies, the looter succeeds on a roll equal to or under the skill's score.
 If no skill applies, they must roll a 1 or 2.
+Situational factors may influence the roll, making an action impossible or trivial.

 It's fun if you have a reason for looting: owing someone money, or looking to retire early.